II-KA/OOPE2-project-work/README.md

 - echo
   - prints users input to the terminal: useful for testing.
 Can be switched off and on with the command.
 - quit

-## To be noted

-Apulaiset-package is written by Jorma Laurikkala, lecturer of Tampere University.